GhentCDH/taulu/README.md

 ### `HeaderTemplate`

-- `intersection((row, height))`: this method of `HeaderTemplate` calculates the intersection of a horizontal and vertical line in the annotated template.
+- `intersection((row, height))`: this method of `HeaderTemplate` calculates the intersection of a horizontal and vertical line in the annotated header template.
 For example, running `template.intersection((1, 1))` corresponds with this intersection:

   ![intersection diagram](./data/intersect.svg)